-Disclaimer: This post may contain affiliate links.
-Sudachi Recipes is part of the amazon associates programme and earns a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-Ponzu is a sour condiment unique to Japanese cuisine made with the juice of citrus fruits.
-Strictly speaking, the term "ponzu" refers to the juice of lemons, limes, bitter oranges, yuzu, sudachi, kabosu, and other citrus fruits to which vinegar is added to enhance the flavor and preserve them.
+Ponzu (ポン酢) is a sour condiment unique to Japanese cuisine made with the juice of citrus fruits.
+Strictly speaking, the term “ponzu” refers to the juice of lemons, limes, bitter oranges, yuzu, sudachi, kabosu, and other citrus fruits to which vinegar is added to enhance the flavor and preserve them.

 In addition, citrus juice in which no vinegar is added is sometimes specifically called nama-ponzu (生ポン酢), but it is not generally recognized even in Japan.